 - Promoting and conducting professional development programs.

 Through these activities, our organization aims to be a premier professional organization for anthropologists and other applied social and cultural scientists and with colleagues throughout the world.
+Building and sustaining Omertaa as an open-source publication forum, is one of Expeditions' ways to carry out this mission.

 The goals of the Omertaa journal are: